Concept overview

 Mass vs. Weight

-Mass is a scalar quantity.
-It remains constant EVERYWHERE.
+Mass is a scalar quantity (measured in kg).
+It remains constant everywhere in the universe.

-Weight is a vector quantity, that describes the force on the mass due to gravity.
+Weight is a vector quantity (measured in Newtons).
+It is the force on a mass due to gravity.
 Weight changes with gravity.
-Gravity varies from planet to planet.

 But you need to be consistent.
 Indicate the directions on your FBD.
-If you set downwards to be positive, then gravity will be positive.
-Thus if the object is moving up, then velocity is negative.
+If you set down to be positive, then gravity will be positive since it points down.

 Resolving Vectors